Updated Aug 08, 2023

 Who can deny the tantalizing aroma of fresh, oven roasted veggies?
 From roasted cauliflower to roasted sweet potatoes, the list goes on forever.
 But one veggie we sometimes overlook is none other than our close friend: broccoli.

-The florets become slightly crispy with golden edges, making it hard not to eat straight off the pan.
-But, there’s also many ways you can dress them up for a unique and flavorful dish.
+Similar to my air fryer broccoli, the florets become slightly crispy with golden edges, making it hard not to eat straight off the pan.
+But, there are also many ways you can dress them up for a unique and flavorful dish.
 So if you love broccoli, let me walk you through my simple roasting method, a few tips, and ways to serve this up!

 How To Roast Broccoli

-The key to get that golden brown edge is to turn up the heat.
-So you’re going to preheat your oven to 425 degrees Fahrenheit.
-Then the rest of this recipe comes together in a snap.
+The key to get that golden brown edge is to turn up the heat!
+Here’s how to roast broccoli perfectly:

 - Prep.
-Line a baking sheet with parchment paper, or coat it with cooking spray.
+Line a baking sheet with parchment paper, or coat it with cooking spray so the broccoli won’t stick.

 - Toss.
 On the baking sheet, toss the broccoli florets with olive oil and minced garlic until they’re well coated.
 Spread them out into an even layer and season with salt and pepper.

 - Bake.
-Pop this in the oven for 20 minutes, until the edges are crispy and slightly browned.
+Pop this in the oven for 20 minutes at 425°F, until the edges are crispy and slightly browned.

 - Garnish.
-Serve this immediately with freshly shaved parmesan and a squeeze of lemon juice.
+Adding freshly shaved parmesan and a squeeze of lemon juice really turns this into a special side dish!

 A Few Extra Tips